-Part Two: Principles of ESD Control
+Part Two: Elements of ESD Program Design

 ESD Association, Rome NY

-In Part One of this series, Introduction to Electrostatic Discharge, we discussed the basics of electrostatic charge, discharge, types of failures, ESD events, and device sensitivity.
+In part one of this series, Introduction to Electrostatic Discharge, we discussed the basics of electrostatic charge, discharge, types of failures, ESD events, and device sensitivity.
 We concluded our discussion with the following summary:

 1. Virtually all materials, even conductors, can be triboelectrically charged.